guipostic/M2_GENIOMHE_C/01_basics.md

 ### Sizeof operator
-You can use the `sizeof` operator to determine the size (in bytes) of an array or its elements.
+The `sizeof` operator can be used to determine the size (in bytes) of an array or its elements.
 For example:
    ```c
    int size = sizeof(numbers); // Size of the 'numbers' array in bytes
    ```